The-Back-Room/The-Back-Room.github.io/WindowsThemes/VisualStyles/Windows11/SexyNarutoGirls.md

 ---
 title: Sexy Naruto Girls
-summary: A NSFW Visual Style for Windows 11 23H1+ featuring wallpapers of girls from the Naruto anime series, illustrated by Sakimichan.
+summary: A NSFW Visual Style for Windows 11 23H1+ featuring wallpapers of girls from the Naruto anime series, illustrated by Sakimichan
 nav_exclude: true
 has_toc: false
 permalink: /WindowsThemes/VisualStyles/Windows11/SexyNarutoGirls